Updated: Jul 14

 LONG LEG CHEST LIFT

 With your legs extended and one ankle crossed over the other, aim to use your ab muscles to curl up.
 Let your head relax into your hands.
-Don't pull with the arms, simply support your neck as you curl your head and shoulder blades off the floor.
-Your chin should be about an inch off your chest in the lifted position.
+Don't pull with the arms, simply support your head and neck as you curl your head and shoulder blades off the floor.
+Your chin should be about an inch off your chest in the curled up position.

 Do 30 seconds.
 Then, cross the other leg on top and repeat.
 Exhale on the lift.